 The specialist demands exactitude.
 Those who have attempted to arrange according to date certain issues of Canadian stamps, such as those of 1868-1900 15c, or the small cent issues of the same date have found the exact shades and papers reduplicated at later dates.
 The perplexing problem has been rendered still more difficult by misleading statements which are found in the more often consulted catalogues, Scott's and Stanley Gibbon's, which state, for instance, that the perforated pence issue was perforated 12.
 Such is not the case.
 The perforation on this entire issue is 11% throughout.
 This is a better guide to forgeries than shade or paper, as most forgeries are on thin paper perforated 12 or over.
 It was suggested to one of our oldest and most conservative dealers that he should list the perforated pence issue as being perforated 11%.
 His reply was amusing.
-He acknowldeged that the pence issues were perforated aid the forger.
+He acknowldeged that the pence issues were perforated exactly 11%, but thought it wiser not to catalogue them as such in order not to aid the forger.

 Having discovered that the pence issue is perforated 11%, I naturally examined the earliest dated copies of the 1859 currency issue, for example; the 10c black brown and the 5c brick red, which are the earliest shades, and found that these stamps are also perforated 11%.
 Just when the perforation changes to 12, between 1859 and 1867, I have to date not had time to ascertain exactly.
 My attention was first drawn to the inequality of the perforations in my study of the 15c, 1868-1900.
 Until my discovery that copies of the 1868-1900 issue between 1875 and 1879 were perforated horizontally 11%, vertically 12, I had no idea that we had any mixed perforations to aid us in the study of Canadian stamps.
 Here I discovered the key to the arrangement of certain Canadian and British North American stamps.
-To give an instance, I, as many other collectors, had always evaded arranging the stamps of Prince Edward Island, until ny accident I discovered that all the "remainders" were perforated 11% throughcut.
+To give an instance, I, as many other collectors, had always evaded arranging the stamps of Prince Edward Island, until by accident I discovered that all the "remainders" were perforated 11% throughcut.
 These stamps are listed in Stanley Gibbon's catalogue as issued from 1867 to 1868, perforated 111/2-12, which I thought meant 111/2 horizontally, by 12 vertically.
 This description must have confused many other serious collectors.

-In arranging my Prince Edward Island stamps for the Exhibition, I was delighted to find dated copies of the twopence and threepence stamps on the early tinted paper, perforated 11% over all, antecedent to and followed by the
+In arranging my Prince Edward Island stamps for the Exhibition, I was delighted to find dated copies of the twopence and threepence stamps on the early tinted paper, perforated 11% over all, antecedent to and followed by the who carry it further will communicate with me.